rossabaker/northside/content/parents.md

 compared to the embarrassing spectacles that occur when well meaning parents forget this is a recreational league.
 Most of our referees will also be kids.
 I'm sure no parent would want their youngster verbally attacked.
-Please keep that in mind when the ref misses one.
+Please keep that in mind when the ref misses a call.

 ## Volunteer Duty